-Her blog is jam packed full of great ideas, very specific ‘how to do X’ articles and videos.
+Her blog is jam packed full of great ideas, very specific ‘how to do X zero waste’ articles and videos.

 About Going Zero Waste

-Going Zero Waste founder, Kathryn Kellogg started her journey after a health scare and now wants to “help others improve their personal health, improve the health of the planet, and most importantly I wanted everyone to know their choices matter”.
+Going Zero Waste founder Kathryn Kellogg started her journey in 2015 after a health scare and now wants to “help others improve their personal health, improve the health of the planet, and most importantly I wanted everyone to know their choices matter”.